shtan/Top-Reco-4/README.md

 - minimizeTotalChiSquare
 The outer minimizer parameters are the b-jet pT, eta and phi deltas, the first W daughter pT, eta and phi deltas, and the W mass deltas (one each per top system).
 At each step in the minimization procedure, the second W daughter ellipses are recalculated using the updated b-jet and first W daughter momenta and W mass.
 Next the inner piece is calculated, ie, the inner minimization performed.
 The total chi square is defined as the sum of the minimum of the inner chi square at this outer step, and the sum of top system chi squares.

-- getBestDeltas
-Once the full minimization has been run, retrieve the delta values at the minimum.

 ### topReconstructionFromLHE

-Class that tests the above code on the simulated ttbar sample (see below).
-It gives a direct example of how to set everything up, do the minimization, and retrieve the output.
-Also writes some values out to a TTree in a file "output.root" which can then be inspected.
+Class that tests the above code on a simulated ttbar sample.
+Outputs original (after smearing) and reconstructed particle momenta, comparing each to the generator-level momenta.
+Also outputs resolution plots comparing smeared and reconstructed momenta.
+Also outputs chi-squared values for the various objects, as well as the total value.

-Currently set up to do semi-leptonic ttbar decays.
+Currently set up to do semi-leptonically decaying ttbar events.

-### lhe.root

-Simulation sample: top quark pair production in association with two jets.
-The sample was generated with Madgraph and the output LHE file is read into an instance of the topReconstructionFromLHE class.

-### loadFiles

-Compile and run the code on the test file lhe.root.

-# Top-Reco-3